 Sense of longing

 When Little Women part 2 appeared it wasn´t viewed as a children´s novel but it was more suitable for teen agers.
 In fact Little Women 2 was quite risque because of Jo´s sexual awakening.
-Anyone who has done any research on Louisa May Alcott´s life knows that she had crushes/was possibly in love with her older male friends so it is fair to say that it was all based on reality.
+Anyone who has done any research on Louisa May Alcott´s life knows that she had a crush on Waldo Emerson and was in love with Henry David Thoreau.
+Both were transcendentalist philosophers.

 Sometimes the movies have been criticized for focusing too much on the romance.
 Robin Swicord who wrote the screenplay to the 1994 film said that because Louisa herself didn´t care that much about adding all the moralities, she wrote the script the way she imagined Louisa would have wrote a story if it was meant for more mature audience and not for children.

 If you are like me and you have watched a fair amount of movies with Gabriel Byrne in them you probably don´t mind smooching in the opera scene and after having read some of LMA´s more spicy stories that even include sexual undertones, very often between older men and younger women (just saying) I understand what Swicord means.
 It could have been something that Louisa had written, but at the same it is out of character for both Jo and Fritz because Little Women is not that kind of book.